himanimalhotra17/subscription-analytics-tableau-project/README.md

 ## Retention, Churn, LTV & RFM Analysis using Tableau

 ## 📌 Project Overview

-### Business Problem:
+### Business Problem
-🚀Subscription-based digital product businesses rely heavily on retaining high-value customers.Business was experiencing fluctuating retention rates and unclear revenue concentration also identifying churn risks and understanding lifetime value is often challenging.
-But the core product question for every business remains:👉 *Why do users churn, and how can we retain high-value customers?*
+🚀Subscription-based digital product businesses rely heavily on retaining high-value customers.

-In subscription businesses:
+However Business experiences:
-Acquisition is expensive.
+Fluctuating Retention rates
-Revenue depends on retention.
+Expensive Acquisition
-Small improvements in churn significantly impact LTV.
+Unclear revenue concentration

-So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to uncover user retention, clear churn behavior, and (LTV) distribution visibility insights across the customer lifecycle.
+Churn Risks

-Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV).
+Thus understanding lifetime value often gets challenging but the core product question remains:👉 *Why do users churn, and how can we retain high-value customers?*

-However, leadership lacked:
+So, I built this project to simulate a real SaaS product analytics scenario using a single executive dashboard to:

-Cohort-level retention visibility
+Deliver Cohort-level retention visibility

-Clear churn patterns
+Uncover User Retention

-LTV trends over time
+Diagnose clear Churn Behavior

-Revenue quality insights
+Analyze Revenue quality and LTV distribution insights across the customer lifecycle.

-The goal was to build a decision-focused analytics dashboard to enable product and growth teams to take actionable steps.
+Instead of just reporting metrics, I approached this from a product decision-making lens — focusing on lifecycle behavior, engagement signals, and revenue impact to identify conversion bottlenecks, optimize retention, and improve customer lifetime value (LTV) and enable product and growth teams to take actionable steps.

 ---